 - The prep.
 The area will be cleansed and powder or oil will be applied to your skin.
 Some technicians use hard wax (also known as stripless wax) because it works great on coarse hair, so oil which helps protect the skin will be applied.
 Otherwise, for soft wax, powder will be put on the skin to absorb any oils and help the wax not stick as much to the skin.

 - The process.
 Wearing gloves, the technician will apply warm wax on the hair with an applicator.
 Hard wax doesn’t require a strip, so will dry a bit and harden before it’s removed.
 With soft wax, a strip of cloth or muslin will be put over the wax.
 The technician will hold your skin slightly stretched firm before removing the wax in a quick pull so it’s less painful.
-They will continue to work in sections until all the hair for your specific type of bikini wax removed.
+They will continue to work in sections until all the hair for your specific type of bikini wax has been removed.
 You may be asked to help to hold skin, get on your knees or put your knees to your chest when receiving more than a basic wax, like a Brazilian or Hollywood.
 This helps the tech more easily reach all nooks and crannies.